Getting started with developing ffx subtools

 }

 Also, the result type of this function defaults to using the fho Error type, which can be used to differentiate between errors that are due to user interaction and errors that are unexpected.
-This maps to the way the legacy plugin interface discriminated between normal anyhow errors and errors produced by ffx_error or ffx_bail.
 More information on that can be found in the errors document.

 A common patten for testing subtools is to create a fake proxy for a FIDL protocol.
 This allows you to return the full variety of results from calling the proxy without actually having to deal with the complexity of an integration test.